All Things Stewart Springs

 Longtime general manager Rowena P. was at last stepping down -- two years AFTER the sale.
 She'd acted mostly by remote from hundreds of miles away during the last two of a controversial, health-plagued, 12-year profit-driven run, while non-empowered on-site staff rubber-stamped strict marching orders from the new 'owners' relayed through her.

-Drastic changes -- first banning clothing-optional, then a year later kicking out the sacred sweatlodge, for 45 years open weekly to the public by love offering -- made for sudden, SERIOUS disenchantment among the place's countless fans and supporters.
+Drastic changes -- first banning clothing-optional, then, a year later, kicking out the sacred sweatlodge for 45 years open weekly to the public by love offering -- made for sudden, SERIOUS disenchantment among the place's legion of fans and supporters.
 Visitorship tanked overnight.
 Only a reported sputtering of new visitors beyond the outfit's own affiliated groups, family and friends -- plus the usual straggle of non-discriminating and/or uninformed -- ever seemed to fill the gaping void.

 From frying pan to fire